 Exposing a fetus to cocaine may lead to long-term health consequences, such as behavioral problems and impaired language development.
 Prenatal exposure to the drug also increases the risk of adverse cognitive and neurodevelopmental issues in the baby 5.

 Effects of Cocaine Use on an Expectant Mother

 A pregnant woman’s health in large part shapes the health of her unborn child.
-Maternal cocaine abuse is associated with poverty, poor nutrition, and poor prenatal care, and due to the effects of cocaine and the associated inadequate intake of healthy foods, it is common for users to have vitamin deficiencies 4—all of which may negatively affect the child in various ways.
+Maternal cocaine abuse is associated with poverty, poor nutrition, and poor prenatal care, and due to the effects of the drug and the associated inadequate intake of healthy foods, it is common for users to have vitamin deficiencies 4—all of which may negatively affect the child in various ways.